Nevada Psychology Licensure Requirements

 After you have completed your supervised experience hours and passed both required examinations, be sure to check your PLUS account to see if there are any additional forms needed for your application to be considered complete.
 When your application is complete, it will need to be reviewed by the Board members.
 After the Board has determined you have fulfilled the criteria for licensure, they will notify you that your full psychology license has been issued and request that you pay a fee of $25.

 Nevada does not have reciprocity with any other state, so the application process is the same for applicants who are licensed in another state, except you may skip the EPPP exam if you have already passed it in another state.
 If you have been practicing for at least 20 years in another jurisdiction or hold a Certificate of Professional Qualification (CPQ) from ASPPB, an American Board of Professional Psychology (ABPP) certificate, or a National Register of Health Service Psychologists (NRHSPP) certificate, you may be eligible for expedited licensure.
 Be sure to mark the appropriate certification on your registration form.

 Your Nevada psychology license will need to be renewed by the end of each even-numbered year, and the Board will mail you renewal materials by October of these years.
 Renewal of a psychology license costs $500 and this fee should be submitted along with the completed renewal paperwork the Board has sent you.

-Of the 30 required CE hours, at least six must come from activities related to ethics and two hours must be from activities related to assessment and prevention of suicide.
+Of the 30 required CE hours, at least six must come from activities related to ethics, two hours must be from activities related to assessment and prevention of suicide, and two hours must be related to cultural competency and diversity, equity, and inclusion.
 You can request a list of courses on these topics that have been approved by the Board.
 If you want to attend CE activities about ethics or suicidality that are not on this list, you will first need to request approval from the Board using the Application for Approval of Continuing Education Program by a Licensee form and paying a fee of $25.